cr1315/.rayrc/README.md

 ## Architecture

-It may sounds ridiculous to use the word "architecutre"..
+It may sounds ridiculous to use the word "architecutre", and I've been thinking about, like taking around 30min to explain it.
+Unfortunately, I'm not good at bragging, although I'm working in a consulting company :).
-Whatever, I think you can understand the concept after you see this folder structure image:
+Whatever, I think you can understand the concept/intention after you see this folder structure image:

 ![folder structure image](./docs/images/rayrc_architecture.png)